Parliamentary constituencies in London

-The region of Greater London, including the City of London, is divided into 73 parliamentary constituencies which are sub-classified as borough constituencies, affecting the type of electoral officer and level of expenses permitted.
+The region of Greater London, including the City of London, is divided into 75 parliamentary constituencies all of which are sub-classified as borough constituencies, affecting the type of electoral officer and level of expenses permitted.
+Since the general election of July 2024, 59 are represented by Labour MPs, 9 by Conservative MPs, 6 by Liberal Democrat MPs, and 1 by an independent MP.

-Constituencies
+Current constituencies

-Proposed boundary changes
+Boundary changes

 Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
-The Commission calculated that the number of seats to be allocated to the London region will increase by 2 from 73 to 75.
+The Commission calculated that the number of seats to be allocated to the London region would increase by 2 from 73 to 75.
 Initial proposals were published on 8 June 2021 and, following two periods of public consultation, revised proposals were published on 8 November 2022.
-Final proposals will be published by 1 July 2023.
+The final proposals were published on 28 June 2023.

-Under the revised proposals, an additional constituency named Stratford and Bow would be created, covering parts of the boroughs of Newham and Tower Hamlets and straddling the River Lea and, in the south of the city, there would be a new constituency named Streatham and Norwood, covering parts of the boroughs of Croydon and Lambeth.
+Under the proposals, an additional constituency named Stratford and Bow was created, covering parts of the boroughs of Newham and Tower Hamlets and straddling the River Lea and, in the south of the city, there would be a new constituency named Streatham and Croydon North, covering parts of the boroughs of Croydon and Lambeth.
 Elsewhere, changes to boundaries result in a number of name changes.
-Only Walthamstow, Islington North and Tooting would remain entirely unchanged, with a further seven unchanged except to realign constituency boundaries with local government ward boundaries.
+Only Walthamstow, Islington North and Tooting remained entirely unchanged, with a further seven unchanged except to realign constituency boundaries with local government ward boundaries.

-Under the revised proposals, the following constituencies for the region would come into effect at the next general election: